Differentially Private Optimizers Can Learn Adversarially Robust Models

-Additionally, we advocate pretraining and selecting proper optimizers for DP training, which allow us to max out the performance on MNIST \citep{lecun1998gradient}, Fashion MNIST\citep{xiao2017fashion}, CIFAR10\citep{krizhevsky2009learning}, and CelebA\citep{liu2015faceattributes}. \begin{remark} This work does not use adversarial training and should be distinguished from the certified robustness \citep{lecuyer2019certified}, which does not guarantee DP in a per-sample sense rather than use the mathematical tools from DP in a per-pixel way. \end{remark}
+Additionally, we advocate pretraining the model and selecting proper optimizers for DP training, which allow us to max out the performance on MNIST \citep{lecun1998gradient}, Fashion MNIST\citep{xiao2017fashion}, CIFAR10\citep{krizhevsky2009learning}, and CelebA\citep{liu2015faceattributes}. \begin{remark} Most of this work does not use adversarial training (except in \Cref{tab:cifar with madry} and \Cref{tab:cifar with madry l2}) and should be distinguished from the certified robustness \citep{lecuyer2019certified}, which does not guarantee DP in a per-sample sense rather than use the mathematical tools from DP in a per-pixel way. \end{remark}